srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 | IoT Hub | AZ-220-HUB-_{YOUR-ID}_ |
 | Device Provisioning Service | AZ-220-DPS-_{YOUR-ID}_ |

-If the resources are unavailable, please execute the **lab-setup.azcli** script before starting the lab.
+If these resources are not available, you will need to run the **lab06-setup.azcli** script as instructed below before moving on to Exercise 2.
+The script file is included in the GitHub repository that you cloned locally as part of the dev environment configuration (lab 3).

-The **lab-setup.azcli** script is written to run in a **bash** shell environment - the easiest way to execute this is in the Azure Cloud Shell.
+The **lab06-setup.azcli** script is written to run in a **bash** shell environment - the easiest way to execute this is in the Azure Cloud Shell.

 1. Using a browser, open the [Azure Shell](https://shell.azure.com/) and login with the Azure subscription you are using for this course.

+    If you are prompted about setting up storage for Cloud Shell, accept the defaults.

-1. To ensure the Azure Shell is using **Bash**, ensure the dropdown selected value in the top-left is **Bash**.
+1. Verify that the Azure Cloud Shell is using **Bash**.

+    The dropdown in the top-left corner of the Azure Cloud Shell page is used to select the environment.
+Verify that the selected dropdown value is **Bash**.

-1. To upload the setup script, in the Azure Shell toolbar, click **Upload/Download files** (fourth button from the right).
+1. On the Azure Shell toolbar, click **Upload/Download files** (fourth button from the right).

+1. In the dropdown, click **Upload**.

-1. In the dropdown, select **Upload** and in the file selection dialog, navigate to the **lab-setup.azcli** file for this lab.
-Select the file and click **Open** to upload it.
+1. In the file selection dialog, navigate to the folder location of the GitHub lab files that you downloaded when you configured your development environment.

+    In _Lab 3: Setup the Development Environment_, you cloned the GitHub repository containing lab resources by downloading a ZIP file and extracting the contents locally.
+The extracted folder structure includes the following folder path:

+    * Allfiles
+      * Labs
+          * 06-Automatic Enrollment of Device in DPS
+            * Setup

+    The lab06-setup.azcli script file is located in the Setup folder for lab 6.

+1. Select the **lab06-setup.azcli** file, and then click **Open**.

     A notification will appear when the file upload has completed.

-1. You can verify that the file has uploaded by listing the content of the current directory by entering the `ls` command.
+1. To verify that the correct file has uploaded, enter the following command:

+    ```bash
+    ls
+    ```

+    The `ls` command lists the content of the current directory.
+You should see the lab05-setup.azcli file listed.

-1. To create a directory for this lab, move **lab-setup.azcli** into that directory, and make that the current working directory, enter the following commands:
+1. To create a directory for this lab that contains the setup script and then move into that directory, enter the following Bash commands:

     ```bash
     mkdir lab6